foxsae/The-One-True-Lisp-Style-Guide/README.md

 * You should use lower case.
 You should follow the rules for Spelling and Abbreviations You should follow punctuation conventions.
 * Use lower case for all symbols.
 Consistently using lower case makes searching for symbol names easier and is more readable.
 * The names of global constants should start and end with plus characters.

+(CLtL)
+* Symbols that name special variables generally have names beginning and ending with *

 ## 5. DEFINING FUNCTIONS